Dumbarton Academy: 18th, 19th and early 20th centuries

 A new combined burgh hall and academy was erected in Church Street in 1866.
 Designed by the esteemed architects Robert Grieve Melvin and William Leiper in the Gothic Revival style, was constructed from ashlar stone and completed in two stages.
 The Burgh Hall was finished in January 1866, followed by the completion of the School itself in August of the same year.
-This grand structure, with its intricate detailing and imposing presence, marked a significant transformation for the school, which saw a complete reorganization of staff and curriculum.
-The introduction of subject departments, an expanded faculty, and a broader curriculum, including the teaching of science and languages, reflected the school's progressive approach to education during this period.

 In 1882, a devastating fire nearly destroyed the school building, forcing pupils to continue their education in temporary locations, including the nearby Burgh Hall.
 After two years of reconstruction, the rebuilt Academy on Church Street was officially opened on 15 September 1884.